 The following principles form the foundation for the guidance contained in this document:

-- The use of teledentistry can help to ensure the continuity and ongoing provision of necessary dental care while mitigating the risk of transmission that is present with in-person clinical encounters.
+- The use of teledentistry can help to ensure the continuity and ongoing provision of necessary dental care while mitigating the risk of transmission of COVID-19 that is present with in-person clinical encounters.

 When can teledentistry be used?